lanl-ansi/PowerModelsDistribution.jl/docs/src/eng-data-model.md

 ### Wind Turbine Systems (`wind`)

-Wind turbine systems are most closely approximated by induction machines, also known as asynchornous machines.
+Wind turbine systems are most closely approximated by induction machines, also known as asynchronous machines.
 These are not currently supported, but there is plans to support them in the future.

 ### Storage (`storage`)